-If you are the Southern California region right now you can take steps to protect yourself, such as:
+If you are in a worse-than-ever polluted region right now you can take steps to protect yourself, such as:

 1. Stay inside.
 Make sure all your doors and windows are tightly closed.
-You can improve indoor air quality by running an air purifier; there are even portable ones that you can take with you wherever you go.
+You can improve indoor air quality by running a top notch air purifier; there are even portable ones that you can take with you wherever you go.
+Don’t vacuum (stirs up particulates), burn candles, and do clean or replace your air conditioner’s filters.

 2. If you have to be outside, use disposable respirators, labeled N95 and make sure they’re properly sealed around your face.
 Here’s one disposable mask that is inexpensive and works well.

-3. Or, find buildings with high efficiency mechanical or electronic air cleaners, like public libraries, or like air conditioning at home, set to recirculate mode.
+3. Or, find cool centers–buildings with high efficiency mechanical or electronic air cleaners, like public libraries, senior and community theaters.
+Even big box stores, movie theaters and many public buildings have AC.
+Or use air conditioning at home, set to recirculate mode.

 There are of course other factors than fires that influence air quality: burning of fossil fuels, farming chemicals, volcanic eruptions, and factory and manufacturing plant emissions are among those that can increase levels of pollutants in the air.